quixio/quix-streams/docs/publish.md

     stream.Timeseries.Buffer.Publish(data);
     ```

-Quix Streams also allows you to publish data to the buffer without creating a `TimeseriesData` instance explicitly.
+Quix Streams also enables you to publish data to the buffer without creating a `TimeseriesData` instance explicitly.
 To do so, you can use the same helper methods that are supported by the `TimeseriesData` class like `add_timestamp`, `add_value` or `add_tag`.
 Then use the `publish` method to publish that timestamp to the buffer.

 === "Python"